danlec/Trello-Bookmarklet/README.md

  - JIRA issues
  - GitHub issues and commits
  - The selected text from an arbitrary URL
+ - ... more?
+I'm happy to take pull requests that add support for other websites!

 The first time you run it on a site, it will walk you through a simple setup: